System Integration¶

 How To Integrate LeoFS With CDN¶

 There is nothing special to do for integrating LeoFS with CDN1.
-Since almost CDN service providers take care of a CacheControl Header received from an origin to determine how long a file should be cached on their edge servers, so if you want to modify TTL according to URLs, you can do it by using http_custom_header.conf
+Since almost CDN service providers take care of a CacheControl Header received from an origin to determine how long a file should be cached on their edge servers, so if you want to modify TTL according to URLs, you can do it by using http_custom_header.conf.

-How To Use http_custom_header.conf
+How To Use http_custom_header.conf¶

-which contains a LeoGateway's directory.
-Arrange the http_custom_header.conf
+Append the following line to leo_gateway.conf which contains a LeoGateway's directory.
+Arrange the http_custom_header.conf into the path specified at leo_gateway.conf.

 1 2 | ## HTTP custom header configuration file path http.headers_config_file = ./etc/http_custom_header.conf |

-How To Write http_custom_header.conf
+How To Write http_custom_header.conf¶

 The syntax is a subset of Nginx2 configuration.
 You can use location contexts to specify TTL and add any headers to the path.

-1 2 3 4 5 | location bucket/static { expires 12h; add_header Cache-Control public; add_header X-OriginalHeader OriginalValue; } |
+1 2 3 4 5 | location bucket/static {

-, if a user browses that file via the CDN.
+In this case, assuming that a CDN service already has been enabled, and there is a file at bucket/static/path_to_file, if a user browses that file via the CDN.
 The CDN will receive a response from a LeoFS system with customized Http headers.

 1 2 | Cache-Control: public, max-age=43200; X-OriginalHeader: OriginalValue; |